Looking to migrate your store from Shopify to Woocommerce? Read our guide

 We’ll take a closer look at each option in a moment.

-- Launch a WordPress website
+- Launch a WordPress website with WooCommerce compatibility

-- Install the WooCommerce plugin on WordPress
+- Install and activate the WooCommerce plugin on your WordPress site

-Importing/Exporting Store Content with a CSV File
+1. Importing/Exporting Store Content with a CSV File

 Your first migration option is to import and export your store content manually, using a CSV file.
 This enables you to download all your products on your Shopify store and import them into WooCommerce.